corrode/corrode.github.io/content/blog/ugly/index.md

 ## Summary

-Rust's beauty is in its core mechanics.
+Rust's beauty is in its semantics and the core mechanics it provides: ownership, borrowing, pattern matching, traits, and so on.
+If you merely look at its foreign syntax, you will miss out on the real power of the language.

 What I find interesting in these exercises is that the benefits of looking for better abstractions are not about memory safety.
 Instead, it Rust makes testing easier, which meant that the developers in the experiment were able to find bugs that had remain completely hidden otherwise.